agmcjannet/CreativeCoding1HW/Week15/README.md

 I began this project by finding an old crossword puzzle and clues by the New York Times.
 Using that as a template, I researched how to create a grid and made a grid for the squares of the crossword.
-Adding the text boxes was next and proved to be difficult to size.
-I had initially made notes about the exact pixel measurements of all the grid and the canvas, but the way it processed didn't always follow that math, like the text boxes on the grid.
+Adding the text boxes was next and proved to be difficult to get the size right.
+I had initially made notes for the exact pixel measurements of the grid, canvas, ect. but the way it processed didn't always follow that math, like the text boxes on the grid.

 I wanted to keep the color palette simple.
 Crosswords are usually printed on newspapers, so I made the background grey to emulate that black and white nature of the printed game.
 The text